Trusted Official InformationAs this is an evolving situation, all updates can be found at:

 - On May 16th with reopening statistics and explainations.

-- As Canada Reopens, What Coronavirus (COVID-19) numbers should we be watching?
+- In Canada, what Coronavirus (COVID-19) numbers should we be watching?

 Government of Canada resources